redhat-openstack/website/source/uncategorized/tripleo-vm-setup.html.md

 This setup uses 3 vm's: 1 for your Undercloud, and 2 for your Overcloud (a Control and a Compute node).
 The Overcloud vm's will be PXE booted, installed, and setup for your OpenStack deployment, just like you were using baremetal.

+The vm images are based on the icehouse-2 milestone tarballs from <http://tarballs.openstack.org/> (with 1 or 2 exceptions for some needed bug fixes).

 ## Prerequisites

 1. These steps have been tested on Fedora 20.
 However, they're likely to work on Fedora 19.